 History of Dubai

-The original building was constructed in 1896 but has undergone many architectural changes over time.
+The original building was constructed in 1896 but has undergone many architectural changes.
 It was the official residence of his highness Sheik Saeed Al Maktoum.
 From 1912 until he died in 1958, he was a ruler in Dubai named H. H. Sheik Saeed Al Maktoum Bin Hasher Al Maktoum.
-Sheik Mohammad Bin Rashid Al Maktoum is the grandfather of the monarch His Highness.
+Sheik Mohammad Bin Rashid Al Maktoum is the grandfather of the monarch, His Highness.

 Exhibits at Al Maktoum House Dubai